fbpx Skip to main content

 • Their primary home is in the UK, they’ve lived in it or owned it for 91 days or more and spent at least a month there within the last tax year.

-Usually, you’d automatically be classed as a non-resident for UK tax if you work abroad full-time for an average of 35 hours a week or more, spent under 16 days in Britain or 46 days if you’ve been a non-resident for the last three tax years.
+Usually, you’ll automatically be classed as a non-resident for UK tax if you work abroad full-time for an average of 35 hours a week or more, spend under 16 days in Britain of each 46 days, or if you’ve been a non-resident for the last three tax years.

 These guidelines aren’t comprehensive, and there are many scenarios where an expatriate is considered a tax resident in both Canada and the UK simultaneously.
 Canada and Britain have double tax treaties in place, so provided you declare and pay tax on your pension correctly, you should be able to avoid paying tax twice.